Universal Limitations on Quantum Key Distribution over a Network: Discussion

-Distillation of secret key allows trusted partners to access private random bits.
-Our lower bound on an asymptotic LOCC-assisted secret-key-agreement capacity over a multiplex channel also provides an asymptotic achievable rate of private random bits for trusted partners over a multiplex channel with classical pre- and post-processing.
+Distillation of secret key allows trusted parties to access private random bits.
+Our lower bound on an asymptotic LOCC-assisted secret-key-agreement capacity over a multiplex channel also provides an asymptotic achievable rate of private random bits for trusted parties over a multiplex channel with classical preprocessing and postprocessing.

-Our work also provides a framework for the resource theory of multipartite entanglement for quantum multipartite channels (analogous to bipartite channels as discussed in Refs.~\cite{BDWW19,GS19}).
+Our work also provides frameworks for the resource theories of multipartite entanglement for quantum multipartite channels (analogous to bipartite channels as discussed in Refs.~\cite{D18thesis,DBW17,BDWW19,GS19}).
 In this context, it is natural to extend the results of Ref.~\cite{PHM18} where the so-called layered QKD is considered, to the noisy case of multipartite private states.
 It would be interesting to systematically consider other frameworks in the resource theory of multipartite entanglement.
-An important future direction for application purpose is to identify new information processing tasks and determine bounds on the rate regions of classical and quantum communication protocols over a multiplex channel (e.g., see Refs.~\cite{Sha61,GKbook,BHTW10,WDW16,D18thesis,LALS19,TR19}).
+An important future direction for application purposes is to identify new information processing tasks and determine bounds on the rate regions of classical and quantum communication protocols over a multiplex channel (e.g., see Refs.~\cite{Sha61,GKbook,BHTW10,WDW16,D18thesis,LALS19,TR19,DW19}).

 \begin{appendix}